BU-CS320/Spring-2019/project/BEFORE.md

 decision on what mix-in features are interesting and possible for you and your team to do.
 Don't worry if you don't understand all the issues; we'll help you with that.
 But you do what to choose features that at least seem interesting.
 Finally, decide who will do what, and the time frame for getting it all done.
-Yes, you may be unrealistic in some of the deadlines, but you <b>need a plan and a schedule.</b>  If you attempt to pull this all together in a couple of days before the final deadline, you will fail.
+Yes, you may be unrealistic in some of the deadlines, but you <b>need a plan and a schedule.</b>

+Please pay careful attention to this piece of advice: <b>Do NOT think you can pull this all together a couple of days before the final deadline.
+Trust us, you will fail, and we'll be busy helping the serious students finishing up their projects, and will not be able to get our help with things you should have done a week previously.  </b>

 <p> How to assign tasks to people?
 Roughly, the point values of the various features correspond to how much
 	work is involved, but what about the basic, vanilla project?
 What about testing?
 The major components can be see by looking at the basic project/src repo.
 You should organize your plan around completing these